All Episodes

 I'll get to that tape in a moment.

-Harriet, welcome to the Rush Limbaugh program.
+Harriet, welcome to the Russian Limbaugh program.

 Hi, Roger.

-But I'm afraid that in and of itself that is not going to be enough to protect the public.
+But I'm afraid that in and of itself, that is not going to be enough to protect the public.

-Um, an Arab man living in England acquired an Irish girlfriend.
+An Arab man living in England acquired an Irish girlfriend.

 She got pregnant.